 I was writing and researching the majestic plane trees struck by illness along the Canal du Midi, trying to find a link between the polluted water and the spread of the disease when Suzy Placet released a beautiful documentary saying exactly what needs to be said.
 Follow the link at the end of our post to view her documentary, the Plight of the Plane Trees.

-Europe’s Platanus trees have a fungal disease thought to be brought over during the war in ammunition cases from America and since it has been spreading.
+Europe’s Platanus trees, also known as American sycamore, American planetree, western plane, occidental plane, buttonwood, and water beech, are plagued with a fungal disease thought to be brought over during the war in ammunition cases from America and since it has been spreading.
 Each year, hundreds of trees are replaced with resistant strains of the Plane trees in hopes to stop them from dying out.
-In North America these trees are called Sycamore trees.
-They stand out along BC’s beaches with it’s rare exfoliating bark and have similar leaves to our Maple tree.
+In North America, they stand out along BC’s beaches, with it’s rare exfoliating bark and have similar leaves to our Maple tree.

 What I read online, is that it will take 20 years to change out all the trees, costing 1000€ per tree.
-The Canal du Midi is 240 kilometers long, making it a grand repair.
+The Canal du Midi is 240 kilometers long, making it an expensive and expansive repair.

 With 42,000 trees planted in the 1830’s alone, the majority of the trees near 200 years old.
 In 1994 the Canal du Midi, with all it’s modern structures, amazing waterways connecting the Atlantic Ocean to the Mediterranean Sea, were declared a World Heritage Sight.